 The other option is to do a better job managing your spending in that category.
 If you overspent your entertainment budget, for example, think of creative ways to have fun that don’t cost so much money.
-Instead of going out to restaurants so often, consider hosting a potluck dinner every now and then where everyone brings a dish to share.
-Instead of going to the movie theater so often, see what movies are available for rent ($2-$3) or at your library (free!).
+Instead of going out to restaurants as often, consider hosting a potluck dinner every now and then where everyone brings a dish to share.
+Instead of going to the movie theater as often, see which movies are available for rent or at your library for free.

-If you’re new to the budgeting process, the first few months will be about making the “Goal” columns of your Monthly Cash Flow Plan as realistic as possible.
-If you’re really intent on meeting your generosity, savings, and investing goals, you can expect to have to make adjustments.
+If you’re new to the budgeting process, the first few months will be about making the “Goal” columns of your monthly Cash Flow Plan as realistic as possible.
+If you’re intent on meeting your generosity, savings, and investing goals, you should expect to make a few adjustments.
 As you keep using a budget, such adjustments likely will become less frequent.

 One last piece of advice regarding your monthly budget reviews: If you’re married, be sure to conduct these reviews together.
 It’s okay for one person to take the lead in pulling the numbers together, but both spouses should be in on the discussion of how things went and the decisions regarding what to do differently in the months ahead.
 Often, financial disagreements are due to inaccurate assumptions about who spent how much.
 Reviewing the actual numbers each month can add clarity, while fostering communication and teamwork.